mosip/mosip-functional-tests/README.md

 # mosip-functional-tests
 Contains
-1. Functional test automation code
+1. Test automation code
+2. Test cases in form of JSON files
-2. Sample test data
+3. Sample test data
-3. Procedure and build and run it.
+4. Procedure to build and run it.

 ### How to build
 Follow the steps in https://github.com/mosip/mosip-functional-tests/blob/master/automationtests/README.md